dzlabing/dmrshark/README.md

 dmrshark analyses the traffic, and adds extra features to a Hytera IPSC network.

-**NOTE: this project was originally developed by Norbert "Nonoo" Varga, HA2NON [nonoo@nonoo.hu](mailto:nonoo@nonoo.hu)
+** NOTE: this project was originally developed by Norbert "Nonoo" Varga, HA2NON [nonoo@nonoo.hu](mailto:nonoo@nonoo.hu)

 It can be used for:

-- Tracking and decoding voice calls, logging to a text file, and/or inserting them to a remote MySQL-compatible database.
+- Tracking and decoding voice calls, logging to a text file, and/or inserting them to a (remote) MariaDB-compatible database.
 - Saving raw AMBE and decoded voice data to raw or MP3 files.
 - Streaming voice calls as plain HTTP MP3 streams or Websocket MP3 streams.
 - Playing back previously recorded AMBE voice files to repeaters.